-The Committee will periodically review with the Company’s management and the Company’s General Counsel the Company’s program for compliance with laws and regulations and review the record of such compliance; and review the nature and status of significant legal matters.
+The Committee will periodically review with the Company’s management the Company’s program for compliance with laws and regulations and review the record of such compliance; and review the nature and status of significant legal matters.

-The Committee will annually review and approve those policies and procedures of the Company and its subsidiaries relating to significant and material compliance and control matters (excluding policies and procedures that are subject to annual review and approval by the Board).
+The Committee will annually review those policies and procedures of the Company and its subsidiaries relating to significant and material compliance and control matters such as its Bank Secrecy Act program, its Information Security program and other material consumer compliance policies.

 The Committee will review the scope and content of examinations of the Company and its subsidiaries performed by its and their state and federal regulatory authorities and related regulatory correspondence and materials; and report its conclusions to the Board, including comments as to the suitability of necessary corrective action taken.

 Risk Assessment and Risk Management.
 The Committee will discuss with the Company’s management the Company’s major financial and operational risk exposures and the steps management has taken to monitor and control such exposures, including the Company’s risk assessment and risk management policies and guidelines.